 Should people solicit sales from their coworkers at the office for their children's fundraisers?
-It seems like every time I turn around, someone is shoving a catalog and order form toward me, asking me to buy something to support their children's organization.
+It may seem like every time you turn around, someone is shoving a catalog and order form toward you, asking you to buy something to support their children's organization.
 Is this considered good etiquette?

 Children's fundraisers have become a controversial topic, most likely because there are so many of them.
 No one wants to be badgered or made to feel guilty for not purchasing something they don't want or need to begin with.